MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/migration-landing-zone.md

 ---
-title: Deploy a migration landing zone in Azure
+title: Deploy an Azure migration landing zone
-description: Learn how to deploy a migration landing zone in Azure.
+description: Use the Cloud Adoption Framework for Azure to learn how to use a landing zone blueprint to deploy a defined environment.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/27/2019